jaco4873/examining-global-democracy/README.md

 # Applied Social Science
 2023 Project in Applied Cognitive Science
-The Project is an Exploratory Study and WILL need a confirmatory study later on to prove its findings in any way.
-(Refer to Art of Statistics p.
-350-353)
-Can we use our model on test-data (which we have not looked into beforehand?), to do some confirmatory experiment?

 ## Our User story
 1. As a researcher, I want to develop a tool that can assist policymakers in making informed decisions regarding improvement of liberal democracy.